mekras/php-speller/README.md

 ### Important

-- aspell allow to use only one dictionary at once, so only first item taken from
+- aspell allow to specify only one language at once, so only first item taken from
 $languages argument in ``Ispell::checkText()``.